amadeovezz/nlp/emb_mlp/notes.md

         [18., 47., 56.], # [Fir]
         [47., 56., 57.]]) # [irs]
 ```
-Note: There is some padding going on here since it is the first word in our data set.

 4. Create embedding table where $d=2$.
 This tensor would be $65x2$
 ```python